rajat1895/Data-Pipeline-using-Airflow-for-Premier-League-Scheduled-Matches/README.md

-# Data Pipeline for Premier League Matches using Apache Airflow
+# Data Pipeline for Premier League Matches using Apache Airflow and Amazon Web Services (AWS)

 ## Overview
 This Apache Airflow-based project automates the ETL process for Premier League scheduled matches.
-It's designed to fetch, process, and store match data efficiently and reliably.
+It's designed to run on an AWS EC2 instance and stores the processed data in an Amazon S3 bucket.
+This solution provides a scalable and efficient approach to handle sports data.

 ## Features
 - **Automated Data Extraction**: Leverages a robust API to retrieve match details.
 - **Efficient Data Transformation**: Utilizes Python and Pandas for data processing and transformation.
+- **AWS EC2 Execution**: Runs the entire pipeline on an AWS EC2 instance for reliable and scalable processing.
-- **Seamless Data Loading**: Stores transformed data in a structured and accessible format.
+- **S3 Data Storage**: Stores the processed data in an S3 bucket, ensuring durability and ease of access.

 ## Technologies Used
-- **Apache Airflow**: For orchestrating the workflow.
-- **Python**: For scripting the ETL process.
-- **Pandas**: Used in data transformation.
-- **Requests**: For API interactions.
+- Apache Airflow
+- AWS EC2
+- Amazon S3
+- Python
+- Pandas
+- Requests

 ## Getting Started
-To get this project up and running, you'll need to install Apache Airflow, set up your Python environment, and configure the necessary APIs.
+To get this project up and running, you'll need to set up Apache Airflow on an AWS EC2 instance and configure an Amazon S3 bucket for data storage.

 ### Prerequisites
+- AWS account with access to EC2 and S3
 - Apache Airflow
 - Python 3.x
 - Pandas library
-- Access to football data API

 ### Installation
 1. Clone the repository: `git clone https://github.com/your-repo.git`